IsrahKawthar/Data-cleaning-SQL-practice-/README.md

 ## Project Description
 A hands-on data cleaning project using SQL.
 This repository documents my process of following along with the ["Data Cleaning in MySQL | Full Project"](https://youtu.be/4UltKCnnnTA?feature=shared) tutorial by Alex The Analyst on YouTube.
 The goal was to learn and practice my SQL skills, specifically focusing on preparing raw data for analysis.
+These are the notes I made for myself to go back to and remember what I practiced.

 **Disclaimer:** This is a **learning project**.
 The original data and project concept are from Alex The Analyst's GitHub.
 All credit for the data and project goes to him.